 That's why slowing down on rural roads is crucial.
 The derestricted limit (100km/h for cars and vans) is generally far too fast for safety - so stay well beneath this and slow right down for bends, brows, dips and junctions, in bad weather, and if you suffer sunstrike.
 You should be able to come to a stop within the space you can see.

-Slowing down on rural roads also helps people to enjoy the countryside, and people in rural communities to get about, by being able to cycle, walk and horse-ride without being endangered.
-Rural roads are shared - not drivers' private race tracks.
+Rural roads are still shared spaces, and slowing down on them also helps people to enjoy the countryside, and people in rural communities to get about, by being able to cycle, walk and horse-ride without being endangered.

 Go slow in bad weather